 What Solar Options for GVEC Customers

-As long as your solar array is less than 20 kW then you can use any solar installer.
-All you need to do is get the installation approved by GVEC for net metering.
-After your solar installation gets approved and inspected by GVEC your system is good to go.
+As long as the solar array is less than 20 kW, GVEC customers can use any solar installer.
+The installation only needs approval by GVEC for net metering.
+After the solar installation approval, and post-installation inspection by GVEC, the system is good to go.